mustom/mustom-validator/README.md

 > This version is NOT tested.
 Please do NOT use this library.

 ### About This Library
-This library is specifically designed for the Mustom project.
-Therefore, it's not a general-purpose validation library and might not be suitable for your project.
+This library was made specifically for the Mustom e-commerce platform.
+Because it's not a general-purpose validation library, it might not be a good fit for your project.
+You have lots of great options like Joi and Zod, so I'd recommend you skip this one if you're not working on a Mustom project.

 ### Installation
 Install via NPM
 ```
-npm install ihatecarrot
+npm install mustom-validator
 ```

 ### Usage Examples